The automated public toilet: modern convenience, or increasingly costly illusion of self cleaning toilets?

 These parts also might need to be sourced from overseas.
 That can increase downtime while waiting for spares, and an out-of-order toilet is not one that’s either servicing the needs of the community or that can be said to be paying for itself.

-Better security and vandalism prevention
+What about security and vandalism prevention?

 It’s worth acknowledging that automated toilets offer positives in the context of vandalism and security.